Print

 Instructions

-1. Pressure cook the broth: Cut the chicken breast meat off of the rotisserie chicken and set aside for later.
-Add the rotisserie chicken carcass, onion, carrot, celery, bay leaves, and salt to the pressure cooker pot, then add the 8 cups of water.
-(It should just cover the rotisserie chicken – it’s OK if the knobs of the drumsticks are poking up.)
-Lock the lid and pressure cook on high pressure for 60 minutes with a natural pressure release in an Instant Pot or other electric PC (Manual or Pressure Cook mode in an Instant Pot) or 50 minutes in a stovetop PC.
-The natural pressure release will take 30 to 40 minutes minutes.
-(It takes a long time for all that water to cool off.
-If you’re in a hurry, let the pressure come down for at least 20 minutes, then quick release any remaining pressure.)
-Scoop the chicken carcass and vegetables out of the pot with a slotted spoon and discard; they’ve given their all to the broth.
-Strain the broth through a fine mesh strainer, and set aside for later.
+1. Pressure cook the broth for 60 minutes with a Natural Release: Cut the chicken breast meat off of the rotisserie chicken and set aside for later.
+Add the rotisserie chicken carcass, onion, carrot, celery, bay leaf, thyme, peppercorns, allspice berry, chile de arbol, and salt to an Instant Pot or other pressure cooker, then pour in the the 8 cups of water.
+(It should just cover the rotisserie chicken - it's OK if the knobs of the drumsticks are poking up.)
+Lock the lid and pressure cook on high pressure for 60 minutes in an Instant Pot or other electric PC, or for 50 minutes in a stovetop PC.
+(Use Manual, Pressure Cook, or Pressure Cook-Custom mode in an Instant Pot).
+Let the pressure come down naturally after cooking - the natural pressure release will take 30 to 40 minutes.
+(It takes a long time for all that boiling water to cool off.
+If you're in a hurry, let the pressure come down for at least 20 minutes, then quick release any remaining pressure.)
+Scoop the chicken carcass and vegetables out of the pot with a slotted spoon and discard; they've given their all to the broth.
+Strain the broth through a fine mesh strainer, and set the broth aside for later.

-2. Sauté the aromatics: Wipe out the pressure cooker pot liner, then put it back in the pressure cooker base.
+2. Sauté the aromatics: Wipe out the pot liner, then put it back in the pressure cooker base.
 Set the pot to sauté mode (medium heat for a stovetop PC), add the tablespoon of oil, and heat until the oil is shimmering, about 3 minutes.
 Add the diced onions and crushed garlic to the pot and sauté until the onion softens, about 5 minutes.
-Add the crushed tomatoes and cook, stirring and scraping the bottom of the pot with a wooden spoon, until the tomatoes thicken up, about 5 minutes.
+Add the crushed tomatoes and cook, stirring and scraping the bottom of the pot with a flat-edged wooden spoon, until the tomatoes start to thicken, about 5 minutes.

-3. Pressure cook the soup: Stir in the chicken broth and a teaspoon of salt.
-Scrape the bottom of the pot carefully to make sure no tomatoes are sticking.
+3. Pressure cook the soup for 5 minutes with a Quick Release: Stir in the chicken broth and a teaspoon of salt.
+Scrape the bottom of the pot one last time to make sure no tomatoes are sticking.
 Lock the lid and cook at high pressure for 5 minutes with a quick pressure release.
-(Use “manual” or “pressure cook” mode in an Instant Pot.)
-After quick-releasing the pressure, open the lid away from you – again, be careful, the steam is scalding.
+(Use Manual, Pressure Cook, or Pressure Cook - Custom mode in an Instant Pot.)
+Quick release the pressure, then unlock the pot, opening the lid away from you to avoid the hot steam.

-4. Build the soup bowls and serve: In the bottom of each bowl, put some shredded chicken, a few cubes of cheese, a few cubes of avocado, and a few jalapeño pepper slices.
-Ladle the broth into the bowl, sprinkle cilantro and tortilla strips on top, and serve, passing the lime wedges at the table.
+5. Build the soup bowls and serve: In the bottom of each bowl put a few cubes of cheese, a few cubes of avocado, and a few jalapeño pepper slices.
+Ladle the broth and chicken into the bowl, sprinkle cilantro and tortilla strips on top, and serve, passing the lime wedges at the table.

 • Prep Time: 15 minutes